hanseaston/pandemic-produce-delivery-project/README.md

  I remember the first time I tried to make contribution to an open-source project.
 The experience was quite overwhelming.
 There were so many things I did not understand about the project, and I couldn't even understand many of the command lines that were merely used for setting up the project.

- **I understand that feeling**, especially for programmers who just started out.
+ **I understand that feeling**, especially for programmers who just started.
 I was in that same boat, and in some sense, I still am.
 I am always learning.

- But because I know that feeling, I want to make sure your experience here is a positive, friendly, and exciting one.
-Together, we will build up our website with well-documented code as well as step-by-step guide on how to get started.
+I want to make sure your experience here is a ***positive, friendly, and exciting one***.
+Together, we will build up our website with well-documented code as well as a step-by-step guide on how to get started.

-**The important lesson is: keep trying, don't give up!**

-<p> My personal belief on open-source </p>
-<p> Contributing first time can be hard.
-Why?
-Personal experince </p>
-<p> More encourgement on joining, while listing out certain essential requirements"

-# First Contributions

-It's hard.
-It's always hard the first time you do something.
-Especially when you are collaborating, making mistakes isn't a comfortable thing.
-We wanted to simplify the way new open-source contributors learn & contribute for the first time.

-Reading articles & watching tutorials can help, but what's better than actually doing the stuff in a practice environment?
-This project aims at providing guidance & simplifying the way beginners make their first contribution.
-If you are looking to make your first contribution, follow the steps below.
+ ## Join us!

+**Please join us if you can!**